How do you feel after being on the plane all day? Do you find it difficult to recover after a trip?

 I won’t get into how to deal with jet lag in this post but changing your circadian rhythm and sleep schedule affects how you feel as well.
 I have a few ways I deal with detoxing after a flight because in a day or two I’m headed right back out there.
 Flying as much as I do can really take a toll on your immune system.

 One of my favorite ways to detox after a long international flight is with an Epsom salt and baking soda bath.
-Epsom salt which is actually magnesium sulfate adds magnesium back into our bodies which most people are deficient in.
+Epsom salt, which is actually magnesium sulfate adds magnesium back into our bodies which most people are deficient in.
 Soaking in epsom salts aids in sleep, muscle aches, bronchial asthma, inflammation and migraine headaches.
 I like to add a cup of baking soda along with the Epsom salts to help combat radiation.
 Then I’ll include a few drops of lavender essential oil to take the relaxation up a notch.
 Aren’t you feeling better just picturing it?
-Be sure to drink water before and during your soak to help with dehydration which is caused from flying as well as taking a hot bath.
+Because dehydration is caused from flying and hot baths, make sure to drink plenty of water before and during your soak.

-If you don’t want to mix the epsom salt or if you’re looking for a more “spa like” experience, Redmond Life has a great product you can buy.
-They also carry bentonite clay which is something else you can add to your bath or use as a poultice and has been recommended for heavy metal detox.
-(Crew members still wearing or in contact with those toxic uniforms) Click here for info redmond.life/shop/with/wendra/?campaign=detox
+If you don’t want to mix the epsom salt or if you’re looking for a more “spa like” experience Redmond Life has a great product you can buy.
+They also carry bentonite clay which is something else you can add to your bath or use as a poultice.
+You can also take bentonite internally but make sure to consult with your doctor before doing so.
+Bentonite clay has been recommended for heavy metal detox which is great for crew members still wearing or in contact with those toxic uniforms.

 As you probably know, our liver is one of the most important organs that detoxes our bodies.
-I have a few supplements I take to help my liver to work better and to stay healthy.
+To help my liver work optimally and remain healthy I take a few supplements.
 Activated charcoal works to bind toxins by acting as a magnet to help draw them out of the body during excretion.
 Side note, it is reported to help with a hangover.
 (Not that I’ve ever tried it for that myself) Another supplement that is great for detoxing your liver is milk thistle.
-I’ll also drink dandelion root tea which can help to balance blood sugar levels and strengthen your immune system by acting as a natural diuretic to help your liver eliminate toxins more quickly.
+I also drink dandelion root tea which helps balance blood sugar levels.
+Additionally, it strengthens your immune system by acting as a natural diuretic to help your liver eliminate toxins more quickly.

 Sweating is one of the best ways to detox.
 But sometimes when I get home from a trip, working out is the last thing I want to do.
 So another great way to sweat which just involves sitting there is using a sauna.
 Saunas have anti-aging benefits, as well as lowering blood pressure, boosting metabolism and potential weight loss.
 I liked using a sauna so much I bought my own!
 (That’s me in my Relax Far Infrared Sauna) One of the great things I’m seeing now are tanning salons with infra-red saunas.
 But even the sauna at your gym or hotel can be beneficial not to mention how great it feels.

-Then there’s the electronic detox.
-Are you one of those people who fall asleep with your tv on?
+Lastly, there’s the electronic detox.
+Are you one of those people who fall asleep with your TV on?
 Have you thought about shutting off your router at night when you sleep?
 Both the EMF from your router and the blue light from your electronics interfere with our bodies’ production of melatonin which impacts our sleep.
 I know its hard, but try keeping your phone in another room or at least stop scrolling through it an hour or so before you go to sleep.
-Even if you use it as an alarm, keep it in airplane mode if it’s plugged in next to your bed at night!
+Even if you use it as an alarm, keep it in airplane mode (and ideally unplugged) if it’s next to your bed at night!

-Any or all of these methods mentioned above can help your body to detox even if you haven’t been flying and just want to begin 2018 with a healthy fresh start!
+Any or all of these methods mentioned above can help your body to detox even if you haven’t been flying and just want to begin your new year with a healthy fresh start!